Halse og Harkmark Municipality: Name

-The two suburban parishes of Halsaa and Hartmark were merged in 1838 and the new, resulting municipality was given the name Mandals landdistrikt, meaning the "district around Mandal".
-In 1865, it was decided to give the municipality its own name separate from the neighboring town of Mandal.
-The municipality chose to use the compound name Halsaa og Hartmark, literally meaning "Halsaa and Hartmark", the two parishes that make up the municipality.
+The two suburban parishes of Halsaa and Hartmark were merged in 1838 and the new, resulting municipality was given the name Mandals landdistrikt, meaning the "country district around Mandal".
+In 1865, it was decided to give the municipality its own name that was distinct from the neighboring town of Mandal.
+The municipality chose to use the compound name Halsaa og Hartmark, literally meaning "Halsaa and Hartmark" - the two parishes that made up the municipality.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Halse og Harkmark.

 The parish of Halsaa is named after the old Halsaa farm (Halshaugar) since the first Mandal Church was built there.
 The first element is hals which means "neck", referring to the piece of land between the Skogsfjorden and the river Mandalselva.
 The last element is haugr which means "burial mound" or "cairn".
 Over time, the pronunciation of the original name was compressed and abbreviated to simply Halsaa; in 1917, it was changed again to Halse to represent the local pronunciation of the name.

 The parish of Hartmark is named after the old Hartmark farm (Harpmark or Harkmark) since the first Harkmark Church was built there.
 The meaning of the first element is uncertain.
 It is possibly derived from the old name of a local river.
 The name could possibly come from harpa which means "harp" or harr which is a norse name for the European grayling.
 Historically the first element has been written as Hart-, Harp, and Hark.
 This variation in spelling is likely due to a misunderstanding of the hearing of the name over time.
 It is uncertain which one was the original form, but it was likely either the "p" or "k" spelling that was original.
 The last element is derived from the genitive case of mǫrk which means "forest" or "woodland".
 The name was written Hartmark until 1917 when it was changed to Harkmark.

+Churches

+The Church of Norway had two parishes (sokn) within Halse og Harkmark Municipality.
+At the time of the municipal dissolution, it was part of the Mandal prestegjeld and the Mandal prosti (deanery) in the Diocese of Agder.